-Under the Law of 12 July 2013, as amended, implementing Directive 2011/61/EU of the European Parliament and the Council on alternative investment fund managers (AIFMD) into Luxembourg law (the AIFM Law), it is expressly required that AIFMs have to appoint a depositary for each alternative investment fund (AIF) they manage (irrespective of whether the AIF is a non-regulated ordinary commercial company, or set up under the SICAR, the SIF or the RAIF regime).
-Such depository shall either be a credit institution, an investment firm or another category of institution eligible to act as depositary under Directive 2009/65/EU (Undertakings for Collective Investment in Transferable Securities).
+Under the AIFM Law, it is expressly required that AIFMs have to appoint a depositary for each alternative investment fund (AIF) they manage (irrespective of whether the AIF is a non-regulated ordinary commercial company, or set up under the SICAR, the SIF or the RAIF regime).
+Such depository shall either be a credit institution, an investment firm or another category of institution eligible to act as depositary under Directive 2009/65/EU (Undertakings for Collective Investment in Transferable Securities (UCITS)).
 In respect of AIFs, which have no redemption rights exercisable during a period of five years from the date of the initial investments and which, in accordance with their investment policy, do not invest in financial instruments or invest in issuers or non-listed companies to potentially acquire control, the AIFM Law has embraced the option offered by the AIFMD to expand the scope of eligible depositaries.
-The AIFM Law has created the status of 'depositary of non-financial assets' under the Law of 4 April 1993 on the financial sector (the Banking Law), which can act as depositary in respect of those AIFs (irrespective of whether those AIFs are established as SICARs, SIFs, RAIFs or non-regulated commercial companies).
+The AIFM Law has created the status of 'depositary of non-financial assets' under the Law of 4 April 1993 on the financial sector, as amended (the Banking Law), which can act as depositary in respect of those AIFs (irrespective of whether those AIFs are established as SICARs, SIFs, RAIFs or non-regulated commercial companies, to the exclusion of ELTIFs marketed to retail investors, which are required to appoint a UCITS-compliant depositary).